skyhoshi/msgraph-sdk-dotnet/docs/upgrade-to-v4.md

 You can find other relevant JsonElement methods [here](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.jsonelement?view=net-5.0#methods).

-3. System.Text.Json enforces stricter json standards than Newtonsoft(e.g. Trailing Commas and Comments are not allowed).
+3. System.Text.Json enforces stricter json standards than Newtonsoft (e.g. trailing commas and comments are not allowed).

 In the event a user would like to use this, you can check out the guide [here](https://docs.microsoft.com/en-us/dotnet/standard/serialization/system-text-json-invalid-json?pivots=dotnet-5-0) and use it to override the current default serializer options.